Shivxnshjasathi/Shivxnshjasathi/README.md

 - 👀 I’m interested in Mobile and web app development
 - 🌱 I’m currently learning flutter and react
 - 💞️ I’m looking to collaborate on app development
-- 📫 How to reach me ig/@shivansh_jasathy
+- 📫 How to reach me on ig/@shivansh_jasathy

 <!---
 Shivxnshjasathi/Shivxnshjasathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.